-Agreements submitted to the approval of the annual general meeting
+Agreements submitted to the approval of the annual general meeting conclusion of these agreements for the purpose of approving them.

 We hereby inform you that we have not been advised of any agreement authorized and entered into during the year to be submitted to the approval of the Shareholders' Meeting pursuant to Article L.225-86 of the French Commercial Code.